Asphalt Anchor Installation Guide

 - Ensure mounting surface is flat and contacts anchor head

-- Tighten to specified torque - never use impact wrench
+- Tighten to specified torque - never use an impact wrench

-- Minimum thread engagement: 5 turns or 0.75”, whichever is more
+- Minimum thread engagement: greater of 5 turns or 0.75”

 Loading Guidelines